rfabbri/vpe/other-workflows.md

 # Further Ideas to make it easier to work on VXL + VXD + internal Project

+## Why git subtrees ?
+- **Main principle of good collaboration: keep in sync.** In practice, the principle of always having the working repos synced to master (and getting all layers promoted) is the new equivalent of making a tarball release.
+Striving to sync to master is much simpler than trying to share branches, though this may be needed for hacks and work arounds.
+Strive to fix 'master'! its a lot easier and imensely more useful than heavy strategies for propagating patches around.
+- **Subtrees almost work** at the small scale of VPE, but still have problems with history which breaks regular git workflow.
+You simply can't even see the history inside vxl/ or vxd/ from vpe.
+But subtrees seem to be nice in that you can merge and track changes across the projects, and use regular git in the vast majority of useful cases.
+This is very cool.
+- **Submodules complicate the regular git workflow** when we want to hack into the submodule.
+It is well-defined, but requires a great deal of training.
+If people wouldn't hack into vxl all that much, and stay with top level changes, then it could work.
+But most people will hack away both vxl and vxd, and can't afford to lose changes.
+Submodules have some good ideas, though, such as vpe/ locking specific commits in vxl/ and vxd/ so that people that pull VPE get the same state in vxl/ and vxd/.
+Also, moving stuff across VPE/VXL/VXD doesn't really get tracked.
+Submodules are a monster whose overhead may pay off for projects requiring a huge number of repos for the developer to work on.
+- **Android repo tool doesn't have good documentation**, and seems to demand that all sub repos be pulled from the same remote.
+It does bring some interesting ideas, such as having a manifest repository for meta-information of what repositories and branches the project uses/used for vxl/vxd etc at a particular commit.

 # Subtrees for VPE

 We're in VPE, and want to add VXD and VXL